 This cursor mode allows you to query a location for all ENC information loaded in your project.
-When you pick in the 4D Scene, the ENC Information Dialog appears to detail information near the pick point for all loaded ENC cells.
-An example of this dialog is shown below.
+When you pick in the 4D Scene, the ENC Information Dialog appears, with detailed information near the pick point for all loaded ENC cells.

 Create Point Object

 This button places the scene in ENC Point Object creation mode.
-Just left-click anywhere on a surface to create an ENC Point Object.
+Left-click anywhere on a surface to create an ENC Point Object.
 When you click, it will bring up the ENC Create Object dialog described in the following section.

 Create Line Object

 This button places the scene in ENC Line Object creation mode.
-Just left-click a series of points on a surface.
+Left-click a series of points on a surface.
 Right-click to exit and create an ENC Line Object which will bring up the ENC Create Object dialog described in the following section.

 Create Area Object

 This button places the scene in ENC Area Object creation mode.
-Just left-click a series of points on a surface.
+Left-click a series of points on a surface.
 Right-click to exit and create an ENC Area Object which will bring up the ENC Create Object dialog described in the following section.

 Create Shoalest Point Object

-This button places the scene in ENC Shoalest Point Object creation mode.
-Just left-click-drag an area selection in the scene.
+This button places the scene in ENC - Point Object creation mode.
+Left-click-drag an area selection in the scene.
 Qimera will determine the shoalest grid-node from all visible Dynamic Surfaces.
 It will then bring up the ENC Create Object dialog described in the following section.